10th International Conference on Algorithms and Complexity

 Acompanying persons can attend the social dinner; additional tickets will be available during the conference at the price of 50 euros.

-Notice that for each accepted paper, at least one author must register.Click here to register to CIAC 2017
+Notice that for each accepted paper, at least one author must register.Click here to register for CIAC 2017

 We do not have any special deals with hotels, however some suggestions are listed below.
 Some of these hotels are relatively close to the conference venue (NTUA campus), while others are located in the city centre, with good connections (metro+bus) to NTUA campus.
 Please check the prices either from the hotel site directly or using the provided Booking link and pick the best option for you.
 We would also advise you to compare transportation options between the hotels and NTUA, according to your preferences (public transport, taxi, walking).